Using Configuration Files¶

 option of the solver to true.

-Configuring the BDD backend¶
+Configuring the BDD Backend¶

 Analogously to the configuration for SMT solvers, you can also configure the BDD